 Capacity Building Center for States (2019)

-Presents tools and resources for agencies to use to improve existing Parent Partner Programs or design and implement new ones.
-This web-based tool includes four learning domains: assessing readiness needs and capacity, program design, program management, and engagement & partnerships.
+Presents tools and resources agencies can use to improve existing Parent Partner Programs or to design and implement new ones.

 State and local examples